ccp5UK/dl-poly/bench/README.txt

 Password : your email address
 Directory: ccp5/DL_POLY/DL_POLY_4.0/BENCH

+The user may as well download BENCH.tar.gz containing the whole distribution.
 The directories within contain small samples of the systems for benchmarking.
-To enlarge the systems one can use two
+To enlarge the systems one can use two approaches:
-approaches:

 (i ) Enlarge them by using the F90 source that will only
      apply to the CONFIG or *.inp crystallographic file.